Betfair is the World’s Largest Peer to Peer Betting Exchange

-Below is live in-play betting for a One Day International (ODI) cricket match, England and India.
-At the time, India was the first to bat.
-The score was 83-3 after 20.3 overs.
+The screen shot below is from the live in-play betting interface for a One Day International (ODI) cricket match between England and India.
+At the time it was taken, India was the first to bat and the score was 83-3 after 20.3 overs.

 Betfair Cricket Odds